To ensure a successful geothermal heat pump installation it is vital for all consumers to become well-informed.

-Very Important: The success and failure of a geothermal system lies in the installation.
+Very Important: The success and failure of a geothermal system lies in the quality of its installation.

 Engineers and scientists have devoted many research hours to answer the above question.